 Police Department - There are 12 closed circuit video surveillance cameras located at the police department.
 Four of the cameras are deployed to view the exterior of the building.
 The remaining 8 cameras were deployed to provide constant surveillance of the jail cells and booking areas.
 However, we have rendered our jail inoperable and have decertified it for use with BSCC.
 The system cannot record and video is not retrievable.
-The system is obsolete technology and we will be exploring options to update to a modern system that meets security needs for the police department in the near future.
-Information obtained from the system was not utilized for any investigative or prosecutorial purposes since the implementation of the ordinance.
+The system is obsolete technology and we have explored options to update to a modern system that meets security needs for the police department and the people who come into the police station.
+Information obtained from the system was not utilized for any investigative or prosecutorial purposes since the implementation of the ordinance or during 2024.

-The Sebastopol Police Department requires all officers to wear body worn cameras which shall be activated during any type of enforcement or investigative activities.
+The Sebastopol Police Department requires all officers to wear body worn cameras which shall be activated during any type of enforcement, investigative activities or during transports.
 The cameras do not utilize any prohibited technologies and are strictly video recording devices.
 Cameras are not required to be activated during casual, friendly interactions with the public.
 Sebastopol Police Department policy number 417 outlines the usage of body worn cameras for our personnel.
 We currently have 16 Axon body worn cameras in inventory.
 The videos recorded by the cameras are uploaded to cloud storage seamlessly when the cameras are docked post shift in their charging docks.
-The videos are retrievable via software and can be shared with the District Attorney, Public Defender and Probation Offices via secured electronic means, when requested for review in determining prosecution and evidentiary value to their offices.
+The videos are retrievable via software and can be shared with the District Attorney, Public Defender and Probation Offices via secured electronic means, when requested for review in determining prosecution and evidentiary value.
 The videos can also be downloaded to be provided to comply with Public Records Act requests and requests by attorneys, both civil and defense, when those requests comply with existing laws.

-Generally, any case that is submitted to the D.A. for review for prosecution will have an accompanying request from the D.A. or the Probation Department, or the Public Defender's Office for any and all body worn camera video associated with the case.
-During calendar year 2023, there were approximately 154 requests for body worn camera footage and we provided approximately 270 separate videos based upon those requests.
+Generally, any case that is submitted to the D.A. for review for prosecution will have an accompanying request from the D.A., Probation Department, or the Public Defender's Office for any and all body worn camera video associated with the case.
+During calendar year 2023, there were approximately 154 requests for body worn camera footage, and we provided approximately 270 separate videos based upon those requests.
+Due to the departure of our Records Supervisor, 2024 numbers are unavailable at this time but are likely very similar to 2023.

 We have a contract with Axon, Inc. which covers the cloud storage for all video, maintenance, and replacement of any cameras that become inoperable.
 That contract runs through December 2027.
-The cost for the year 2024 is \$14,194,41.
-Essentially it costs approximately \$1,000 per year per officer to outfit them with body worn cameras and pay for the storage for all of their video.
-The annual cost for that contract was negotiated to remain static and realize cost savings through the life of the contract.
+The cost for the year 2025 is \$14,194,41.
+Essentially it costs approximately \$1,000 per year per officer to outfit them with body-worn cameras and pay for the storage for all of their videos.
+The annual cost for that contract was negotiated to remain static and achieve cost savings through the life of the contract.
 The annual amount will remain the same through 2027.